 Charlotte Mason said, "Children have a right to the best we possess; therefore their lesson books should be, as far as possible, our best books."¹ This raises the question: are abridgments the best we possess?
 Are they better than the original?
 And are they filled with the same living ideas as the complete version?
 Probably not.

 Not All Abridgments are Created Equal

-This is in contrast to something like The Great Illustrated Classics series that publishes classics specifically geared toward children.
+However, some abridgments are more or less a complete departure from the original version.
+For instance, take something like The Great Illustrated Classics series that publishes classics specifically geared toward children.
 While this might sound good in theory, these books have heavily watered down language and are sometimes missing the author's original tone and expression altogether.
 Charlotte Mason said, "ideas must reach us directly from the mind of the thinker, and it is chiefly by means of the books they have written that we get into touch with the best minds."² It's important to realize that a book that's been heavily abridged is merely the editor's interpretation of the author's original ideas.
 Therefore, when we choose to use an abridged book over the original, we risk losing touch with the mind of the author and the ideas conveyed in his/her original work.